How do I contact my professor?

 If you use another person’s writing without citing the source, you will be caught.
-The English Department subscribes to a service which, when your paper is entered, will compare it with sources all over the internet, published books and articles, papers from paper mills, and any student papers that have ever been submitted to it before.
+The university subscribes to a service which, when your paper is entered, will compare it with sources all over the internet, published books and articles, papers from paper mills, and any student papers that have ever been submitted to it before.
 If the service finds parts of your paper that were copied from a source, they will provide a link to the source, so your paper and the source can be compared side by side.
 It is never, ever worth the risk.
 If you run out of time to write a paper, it is much better to ask for an extension or even to submit what you have than to plagiarize.
 If you fail a paper, you have an “F” on one paper, and still have time to bring up your grade or withdraw passing from the class.
 If you plagiarize, you may fail the entire course, or if you attempt to withdraw, you will withdraw failing, which counts as an “F” in your GPA.
 Don’t risk it.

 To review the university’s policy on plagiarism, please look in your Student Handbook.